xStarbound/xStarbound/doc/lua/world.md

 - **boundMode** - Specifies the bounding mode for determining whether entities fall within the query area.
 Valid options are `"position"`, `"collisionarea"` and `"metaboundbox"`.
 Defaults to `"collisionarea"` if unspecified.
 - **order** - A `String` used to specify how the results will be ordered.
 If this is set to `"nearest"` the entities will be sorted by ascending distance from the first positional argument.
 If this is set to `"random"` the list of results will be shuffled.
 If not specified, the list of entities will be in an undefined order.
 - **callScript** - Specifies a `String` name of a function that should be called in the script context of all scripted entities matching the query.
 Accepts Lua dot notation.
+Does not do anything for entities not mastered by the client or server that is executing the query.
-- **callScriptArgs** - Specifies a list of arguments — `Json` values on xStarbound, or `LuaValue`s otherwise — that will be passed to the function called by `callScript`.
+- **callScriptArgs** - Specifies a list of `Json`-convertible arguments that will be passed to the function called by `callScript`.
+An error is thrown if any passed argument isn't JSON-convertible.
+- **callScriptArgs [Legacy / Non-xStarbound]** - Same as above, but the argument are arbitrary `LuaValue`s.
-- **callScriptResult** - Specifies a value — `Json` on xStarbound, or a `LuaValue` otherwise — that the function called by `callScript` must return; entities whose script calls do not return this value will be excluded from the results.
-Defaults to `true`.
-On xStarbound, `null` or `json.null` may be passed if you want to make sure the called function returns a `nil` or nothing.
+- **callScriptResult** - Specifies a `Json`-convertible value that the function called by `callScript` must return; entities whose script calls do not return this value will be excluded from the results.
+Defaults to `true`. `null` or `json.null` may be passed if you want to make sure the called function returns a `nil` or nothing.
+An error is thrown if the returned or expected value isn't JSON-convertible.

-On xStarbound, all `callScript` arguments and the `callScriptResult` must be valid JSON, and an error will be thrown after the first script call if the returned result isn't convertible to valid JSON before comparison happens.
+- **callScriptResult** - Same as above, but the expected result is an arbitrary `LuaValue`.
+In this case on xStarbound, the `null` / `json.null` passing trick checks for a literal `null` / `json.null`, not `nil`.

-**Warning:** On non-xStarbound servers and clients, potentially unsafe Lua values can be passed through `callScriptArgs` and `callScriptResult`.
-On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
-Calling entity bindings after the entity has been removed from the game _will_ almost certainly cause segfaults or memory corruption!
+> **Warning:** When `"legacySmuggling"` is enabled on xStarbound v4.5+, any Lua binding references shared through `callScriptArgs` or `callScriptResult` will throw a Lua reference error upon invocation if they're overleased; check your log for this error. **On non-xStarbound servers and clients, invoking an overleased binding will cause a crash to desktop or memory corruption!** On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
+Calling entity bindings after the entity has been removed from the game on a non-xStarbound client or server _will_ almost certainly cause segfaults or memory corruption!

 ---